 Most locals would agree that no first-timer’s visit to The Witch City is complete without a spell in the Salem Witch Museum.
-The Museum offers life-size exhibits, stage sets, and tours exploring the 1692 Salem Witch Trials that put Salem on the map worldwide, you will learn a lot about the city, including a bit about witchcraft in the modern era.
+From stage sets to tours exploring the 1692 Salem Witch Trials that put Salem on the map worldwide, you will learn a lot about the city, including a bit about witchcraft in the modern era.
 Sure, the special effects might be a little dated—the booming voiceover during the presentation is Vincent Price’s voice on tape—but that’s all part of its enduring allure.

 Even if you aren’t a fan of the iconic 1960s TV series Bewitched, you’re probably familiar with the star of the show: a blonde witch named Samantha, played by Elizabeth Montgomery.
 The bronze statue erected in her honor sits smack dab in the middle of downtown Salem, surrounded by the cities’ cafes, bars, quirky shops, and restaurants.

 If you make your way to the picturesque harbor off Congress Street, you’ll come upon an imposing 171-foot replica of the type of merchant ship that made Salem a global leader in the spice trade of the 18th century.
-Although it usually operates as a stationary museum, the ship is in fact a fully functioning US Coast Guard-certified vessel that makes special sailings at various times of the year.
+Although it usually operates as a permanent museum, the boat is a fully functioning US Coast Guard-certified vessel that makes special sailings at various times of the year.
 After you’ve marveled at this maritime wonder, walk down the rocky causeway to the historic Derby Wharf lighthouse, which has been sending off signals since 1871.

-This historic homestead, built in 1668, was made famous by Salem-born author Nathaniel Hawthorne in his 1851 novel, The House of the Seven Gables.
+This historic homestead from 1668 was made famous by Salem-born author Nathaniel Hawthorne in his 1851 novel, The House of the Seven Gables.
 The house got its name from—you guessed it—its seven gables.
-Now a museum and a designated National Historic Landmark District, The House of the Seven Gables has long been one of Salem’s can’t-miss stops.
+Now a museum and a designated National Historic Landmark District, The House of the Seven Gables has long been one of Salem’s essential stops.